 Calculating the final estimate for across the county relocation is difficult.
 There could always be some additional expenses you may have forgotten to count on in the first place.
 Take a look at this list of the most frequent ones.

 Proper packaging is crucial for a successful long-distance relocation.
 It requires skillfulness acquired by training and experience.
 It’s also physically demanding.
 However, many people do not move that frequently.
 For them, packing is challenging and time-consuming.
 Thus, they will hire packing services.
 However, you can do half the job yourself.
-For example, hire professionals for packaging fragile items and other more delicate belongings only.
+For example, hire professionals for packaging fragile items and other more delicate belongings only, while you can learn how to pack shoes and other undemanding items yourself.

 Your relocation expenses will also depend on the relocation date you choose.
 The peak relocation season is from May till September, and during this period, cross-country moving companies charge up to 20% more than their standard rate.
 This applies to holidays and weekends.
 If your budget is tight, you should consider relocating out of season.
 Your fee will also be significantly lower if you book your move way in advance.